MOOWOO/fastapi-celery-queue-application/README.md

 ![alt text](fast-api-celery.png)

-Sample application utilizing FastAPI, Celery with RabbitMQ for task queue.
+Sample application utilizing FastAPI, Celery with Redis(in memory DB) for task queue.
 RabbitMQ is also used as Celery backend and optional flower for monitoring the Celery tasks.

 ### FastAPI